SunguochaoYeepay/data-scope2/cline_docs/progress.md

 Core domain models and database schema design are complete.
 Data source management and query management core functionality are implemented, including comprehensive data masking capabilities.
 Query execution service framework is in place with defined interfaces and basic implementations.

+According to the project roadmap and implementation plan, the project is currently in the late stage of Phase 1 ( Foundation) and early stage of Phase 2 (Metadata Management).
+Based on the planned timeline (starting Q2 2025), the project progress is generally on track.

+#### Key observations:

+1. **Code quality**: The implemented code is well-structured, follows DDD principles, and has well-defined interfaces.

+2. **Implementation status**: Many key components (like SqlExecutionEngineImpl) currently only have interface definitions and basic structures, with actual implementation logic marked as TODO.

+3. **Data masking functionality**: This is one of the most completely implemented features, providing comprehensive data masking capabilities.

+4. **Natural language processing**: The planned LLM integration has not yet begun implementation.

+5. **Database design**: Database design is complete, but actual database migration scripts may not have been created yet.

+#### Next steps:

-The next step is to complete the implementation of the query execution engine, focusing on SQL execution logic, natural language to SQL conversion, and query result processing.
+The next priority is to complete the implementation of the query execution engine, focusing on SQL execution logic, natural language to SQL conversion, and query result processing.
+This is the core functionality of the system and should be prioritized.
+Additionally, security features like password encryption should be implemented early in the development process.